 From soups, stews, noodles, salads to rice bowls, Shimeji mushrooms are widely used in Japanese cuisine.
 Both caps and stalks of shimeji are edible.
 The mushrooms can be stir-fried, roasted, steamed, sauteed and even pickled.
 They are favored by the Japanese for its mild nutty flavor and its endless possibilities in cooking.
 I love combining different shimeji mushrooms or with other varieties of mushrooms such as oyster or shiitake in a dish to create some textural bites.
-And they are a must-have ingredient to any hot pots!
+They are also a must-have ingredient for hot pots!

 Buying and Storing Shimeji Mushrooms

 Available year-round, shimeji mushrooms are often sold in a cluster or bouquet in a sealed bag.
 You have the best chance of finding shimeji mushrooms at Japanese or Asian grocery stores.
-With the rising popularity, you may be able to find them at some larger grocery stores such as Whole Foods these days.
+With the rising popularity, some larger grocery stores such as Whole Foods are also carrying shimeji mushrooms these days.

 How to Cook with Shimeji Mushrooms

 To prepare the mushrooms, cut off the base of the cluster and use your hands to separate the stems.
-Brush lightly or wash if necessary to remove any dirts before cooking.
+Brush lightly or wash if necessary to remove any dirt before cooking.